dileepNaiduOne/AgriTrend-PowerBI/README.md

 - **Slicers (Filters)**: Quickly filter by Year, Crop, or State.
 - **Key Metrics Cards**: Show total area, production, and yield at a glance.
-- **Pie Chart**: Compares contribution of each state in terms of area or production.
+- **Drill-down Pie Chart**: Compares contribution of each state in terms of area or production.
 - **Line Chart**: Displays trends over time for production or yield across states or crops.
 - **Bar Chart**: Highlights yield differences (kg/ha) by state or crop.